Quantum thermodynamics and work fluctuations with applications to magnetic resonance: Work as a random variable

 Of course, one may object that in most systems these fluctuations are negligibly small.
 But that does not stop us from interpreting $W$ in this way.
 And, as we will soon see, this does bring several advantages.
 On the other hand, when dealing with microscopic systems, this interpretation becomes essential since fluctuations become significant.
 A famous example is the work performed when folding RNA molecules,\cite{Liphardt2002,Collin2005} already discussed in Sec.~\ref{sec:int}.

 In addition to thermal fluctuations, some microscopic systems also have a strong contribution from quantum fluctuations.
-These fluctuations are related to the fact that in order to access the amount of work performed in a system, one must measure its energy and therefore collapse the wave function.
-This measurement puts the system into different states with different probabilities (cf.\ Eq.~(\ref{prob})).
+These fluctuations are related to the fact that in order to access the amount of work performed in a system, one must measure its energy and therefore collapse the wave-function.
+As is known from quantum mechanics, when this is done the system may tend to different states with different probabilities [cf. Eq.~(\ref{prob})].
 Thus, in quantum systems both thermal and quantum fluctuations must be taken into consideration.